 Distancing themselves as far as possible from the old Francoist elite, the German Christian Democratic Party (CDU) aimed at building up a genuine Spanish Christian democracy during the Transición.
-In the 1990s, the party moved closer to the right-wing conservatives of the Popular Party (PP), a political group that the Bavarian Christian Social Union (CSU) had been supporting for years.
+In the 1990s, the party moved closer to the right-wing conservatives of the Popular Party (PP).

 Little seemed to unite Adolfo Suárez and Helmut Kohl when both received the Prince of Asturias Award in Oviedo on November 8, 1996.
 While the former Spanish prime minister spoke of the achievements of democratization in his acceptance speech, Kohl's address focused entirely on European integration.
 Both mentioned each other with only a few words, although they saw themselves as members of the same party family – European Christian Democracy.
 Unlike the Social Democrats, the German CDU had long been estranged from its Spanish partners.
 In the 1960s, the Adenauer, Erhard, and Kiesinger governments had pursued a course of normalization toward Franco's Spain and were susceptible to the dictator's request to be admitted to the EEC.
 In the European Documentation and Information Center (CEDI) coordinated by Otto von Habsburg, the CDU maintained contacts with politicians of the state party.
 Only their loss of power in 1969 forced the German conservatives to rely on party-political work with opposition Christian Democrats for international networking.